idvorkin/idvorkin.github.io/_posts/2019-5-21-Coaching-Questions.md

 - What capabilities/assets will need to achieve this?
 - How do we measure success and provide feedback?

+### The hows of coaching

+#### Coach for task completion vs insight

+Coaching applies to different time frames, keep them separate:

+- P: Project - Immediate task and new skill
+- P: People - Relationship
+- PC: Pattern - Help person get better.

-#### How to keep people safe while coaching using human safety models
+#### Keep people safe while coaching using human safety models

 TERA -